FER_Hero_homepage.jpg

 • Generating political and financial support to build food systems that are resilient, sustainable, and equitable.

-• Formally identified 14 priority population segments that are disproportionately more vulnerable to food and nutrition insecurity, from immigrant to transgender communities.
+• Determined 14 priority population segments that are disproportionately more vulnerable to food insecurity, from immigrant to transgender communities

-• Explored technology and data solutions to modernize our outdated food systems, such as USC-led portal to map all food-related resources and “last-mile” support services in underserved L.A.
-County neighborhoods WHITE HOUSE CONFERENCE ON HUNGER, NUTRITION, AND HEALTH UPDATE
+• Explored technology and data solutions to modernize outdated food systems, such as a University of Southern California-led portal to map all food-related resources and “last-mile” support services in underserved L.A.
+County neighborhoods

 Measurable Outcomes for Driving Social Impact